The 13 Fintech Payments Startups That Are Changing the Way We Pay

 Felix

-Felix is a software platform that connects UAE insurers, intermediaries, and their customers.
-They offer a marketplace that allows the insurance ecosystem to transact more efficiently and deliver more relevant digital products and customer experiences.
-This startup connects parties via APIs and integrations to seamlessly push and pull data to create quotes, issue policies, and collect payments.
+Felix is a software platform that connects insurers, intermediaries, and customers in the UAE.
+They offer a marketplace that allows the insurance ecosystem to transact and deliver tailored products and exceptional experiences.
+This innovative fintech startup uses APIs and integrations to seamlessly push and pull data for creating customized quotes, issuing policies, and accessible payment collection.

 Moov

-Moov is rebuilding banking infrastructure for a cloud-native world without any legacy technology dependencies.
-Moov’s banking-as-a-service platform takes a developer-first approach of being open-source, portable to cloud providers or on-premises, modular for customization, and decoupled from any single bank program.
-Their protocols offer the first de facto standard for embedded payment infrastructure offered publicly.
+Moov is rebuilding banking infrastructure for a cloud-native world without legacy technology dependencies.
+The company’s banking-as-a-service platform takes a developer-first approach of being open-source, portable to cloud providers or on-premises, modular for customization, and decoupled from any single bank program.
+Their protocols offer the first de facto standard for publicly-embedded payment infrastructure!

 Subsbase

-Subsbase empowers different kinds of subscription businesses, such as SaaS, paywalls, exclusive content, offline services, and subscription boxes.
+SubsBase caters to various subscription businesses, including SaaS, paywalls, exclusive content, offline services, and subscription boxes.

 Volume Pay

-Volume Pay is a payments startup that created a Plug-and-Pay checkout solution to help businesses unlock hyper-growth by reducing the cost of accepting payments from customers and increasing conversion rates.
-Their platform is a one-stop-shop with immediate access to Internet payments infrastructure rethinking the traditional value chain of payments gateways, acquirers, and processors.
+Volume Pay is a payments startup that introduced a Plug-and-Pay checkout solution aimed at helping businesses achieve hyper-growth by slashing the costs of accepting customer payments and boosting conversion rates.
+Their platform is a one-stop shop with immediate access to internet payments infrastructure, rethinking the traditional value chain of payments gateways, acquirers, and processors.

-Internet businesses and online shoppers can pay and get paid by removing the complexity of handling multiple payment providers and payment methods.
+With this solution, businesses and shoppers can seamlessly pay and get paid without the complexity of managing multiple payment providers and methods.
+Volume Pay offers immediate access to their platform, making transactions effortless and more efficient.

-We connect corporations and startups to drive innovation.
-Discover examples of innovation in financial services fostered by the Plug and Play Fintech program.
+Are you interested in learning more about innovative fintech solutions?
+At Plug and Play, we connect corporations and startups to drive innovation.
+Discover examples of innovation in financial services fostered by our fintech program.